 One such email struck a chord with me recently and around that time I also attended an event at Crate & Barrel featuring some amazing career women (Reese Witherspoon, Crate and Barrel CEO Neela Montgomery and Poshmark co-founder Tracy Sun, all moderated by former EIC of Teen Vogue Elaine Welteroth) with conversation surrounding courage in career and the two cases inspired me to pen this post about how to handle a career rut.
 We’ve all been there.

 Things at work will feel like you can’t go on.
 Getting out of bed in the mornings seems unbearable.
+You’ll loathe Monday mornings.
 Your boss is driving you nuts.
+You suddenly hate your job more and more.
 The clients are driving you nuts.
 Your hours have become insane.
 You’re questioning every career decision you’ve ever made.
+You don’t have any sense of work life balance.
 You want to cry or pull your hair out.
 Or both.

 And I thought I’d share the email I received and my response to the person who sent it to me as I think it is broadly relatable:

 I have been having quite the career struggle and dilemma over the last few months, and recently read your blog post on Create + Cultivate about self-employment.
 I went to school to do graphic design, and have worked for a home improvement e-commerce company as a visual designer for the last two years.
 I’ve only been out of school for about a year, and just moved to LA a few months ago.